José María Barreiro Manjón: Imprisonment and execution

 On August 11 the Patriot Army entered Santa Fe triumphantly with Barreiro and his captured officers along with them, Barreiro and his officers were imprisoned.
 On 9 September, before departing for Venezuela, Bolivar sent a letter to Samano and proposed a prisoner exchange for the patriot officers being held in Cartagena.

-The precarious situation that led up to the execution of Barreiro and the other royalist officers was of vulnerability, despite having captured Santa Fe royalist sentiment was still strong in some regions of New Granada, the Spanish still had control over the Caribbean coast with Viceroy Samano in Cartagena and in south as well in Popayan and Pasto.
+The precarious situation that led up to the execution of Barreiro and the other royalist officers was of vulnerability.
+Despite having captured Santa Fe, royalist sentiment was still strong in some regions of New Granada, the Spanish still had control over the Caribbean coast with Viceroy Samano in Cartagena and in south as well in Popayan and Pasto.
 On August 10, Spanish Colonel Antonio Pla and his small force tried to infiltrate the city by entering it from behind eastern mountains through Monserrate, he and his force were captured however.
-With the bulk of the Patriot Army with Bolivar in Venezuela as he attempted to defeat Morillo one last time, Santander now Vice President in Santa Fe became worried as he had few troops to defend such a large amount of territory.
+With the bulk of the Patriot Army with Bolivar in Venezuela as he attempted to defeat Morillo one last time, Santander, now Vice President in Santa Fe became worried as he had few troops to defend such a large amount of territory.
 By October 10, the tension became unbearable, one of the officers tried to escape disguised as a woman.
-From Cartagena news came: Sámano refuses to accept the prisoner exchange proposed by Bolívar. and orders the shooting of MacGregor's troops captured in Panama and Riohacha.
-Suddenly, on the night of the 10th, the guard is changed.
-All are unknown to royalists.
+From Cartagena, Sámano refused to accept the prisoner exchange proposed by Bolívar and ordered the shooting of MacGregor's troops captured in Panama and Riohacha.
+Suddenly, on the night of the 10th, the guard was changed.
 Two Capuchin friars arrived shortly after telling the prisoners: "My sons, very serious decisions have been made...".

-On October 11, 1819, Jose Maria Barreiro alongside 37 other Royalist officers composed of 25 Spanish and 13 Spanish-American were ordered to be executed by firing squad in the main plaza of Santa Fe by orders of Vicepresident Francsico de Paula Santander stating:Santafé, October 11, 1819.
+On October 11, 1819, Jose Maria Barreiro alongside 37 other Royalist officers composed of 25 Spanish and 13 Spanish-American were ordered to be executed by firing squad in the main plaza of Santa Fe by orders of Santander stating:Santafé, October 11, 1819.

 The Viceroy having refused to enter into talks with the government, the clamors of the people against the prisoners continued and it was fair to take with them the side that they used to take with our own.
 I order you that on the day, your excellency, that they be put to death all the prisoner officers of the King's army.

 God save your excellency.
 Signed, F. de P. Santander Barreiro was the first to be executed, his last words were reportedly "Long live Spain" ("Viva España").
 Barreiro's body as well as those of the 37 other executed officers were buried in a mass grave in a sacred ground in the western outskirts of the city.